-PARK TOWERS HOUSE RULES
+RESIDENT HOUSE RULES

-House Rules have been extracted from the By-Laws of Park Towers Condominium Association.
+The House Rules have been extracted from the By-Laws of Park Towers Condominium Association.
 They have been newly categorized so that information may be located easily, particularly that needed by new owners or tenants.

-Please familarize yourself with house rules & check back often for ready reference.
+Please familiarize yourself with house rules & check back often for ready reference.
 If you have questions reagrding any of them, please drop a note in the mail slot of our office on the second floor, call our Building Managers or send us a note throug the website.

 MOVING IN or MOVING OUT